-The Center for China-US Cooperation works to promote positive mutual understanding between China and the United States and advance knowledge around changes in the political, economic and cultural landscape of China.
-It holds public lectures by experts in the field, organizes conferences around important themes, hosts visiting scholars, engages in joint research projects, and publishes of the Journal of Contemporary China (JCC).
-The JCC is the only English language journal edited in North America that provides exclusive information about contemporary Chinese affairs for scholars, businessmen and government policy-makers.
+The Center for China-U.S. Cooperation promotes positive, mutual understanding between China and the United States in advancing knowledge around changes in the political, economic and cultural landscape of China.
+It holds public lectures by experts in the field, organizes conferences around important themes, hosts visiting scholars, engages in joint research projects, and publishes The Journal of Contemporary China (JCC).
+The JCC is the only English-language journal edited in North America that provides exclusive information about contemporary Chinese affairs for scholars, businessmen and government policy-makers.

 Crossley Center for Public Opinion Research

-Advancing the field of public opinion research and providing the tools to make decisions in the interest of peace, stability and economic development.
+Advancing the field of public opinion research and providing the tools to make decisions in the interest of peace, justice and sustainable development.

 The Crossley Center promotes the advancement of the field of public opinion research.
-Understanding the public's mindset is essential in the decision-making process for public officials, diplomats and businesspeople, and the Center provides those groups and individuals the tools they need to make decisions in the interest of peace, stability and economic development.
+Understanding the public's mindset is essential in the decision-making process for public officials, diplomats and businesspeople, and the Center provides those groups and individuals the tools they need to make decisions in the interest of peace, justice and sustainable development.

 Frederick S. Pardee Center for International Futures

-Exploring alternative futures of global change and human development.
+Exploring possible futures of global change and human development.

-The Frederick S. Pardee Center for International Futures is dedicated to building data, developing tools, and conducting policy-relevant analysis on the future of global human, environmental, and social development.
+The Frederick S. Pardee Center for International Futures is dedicated to building data, developing quantitative tools, and leading policy-relevant research on the interaction of human, social, and physical systems to improve sustainable human development.

-Advancing knowledge and practice in global peace, prosperity, and security.
+Advancing knowledge and practice in global security, prosperity, and social justice.